Parrot: Mythology

+As early as the ancient Chinese Shang dynasty (c.
+1600 BCE – 1045 BCE), jade artifacts are found crafted in the shape of parrots and were subjected to burning over wood along with other jade objects and livestock, likely as a part of ritual sacrifices known as 'Liao' sacrifices (燎祭), generating smoke offerings to the heavens, gods and ancestors.
+This ritual is believed to have been inherited from previous worship practices and continued into the Zhou dynasty.
+A jade parrot, among other artifacts, recovered from the tomb of Fu Hao at Yinxu provides significant evidence of this practice.

 In Polynesian legend as current in the Marquesas Islands, the hero Laka/Aka is mentioned as having undertaken a long and dangerous voyage to Aotona in what are now the Cook Islands, to obtain the highly prized feathers of a red parrot as gifts for his son and daughter.
 On the voyage, 100 of his 140 rowers died of hunger on their way, but the survivors reached Aotona and captured enough parrots to fill 140 bags with their feathers.

 Parrots have also been considered sacred.
 The Moche people of ancient Peru worshipped birds and often depicted parrots in their art.
 Parrots are popular in Buddhist scripture and many writings about them exist.
 For example, Amitābha once changed himself into a parrot to aid in converting people.
 Another old story tells how after a forest caught fire, the parrot was so concerned, it carried water to try to put out the flames.
 The ruler of heaven was so moved upon seeing the parrot's act, he sent rain to put out the fire.
 In Chinese Buddhist iconography, a parrot is sometimes depicted hovering on the upper right side Guan Yin clasping a pearl or prayer beads in its beak.

+In Hindu mythology, the parrot is the mount of the god of love, Kamadeva.
+The bird is also associated with the goddess Meenakshi and the poet-saint Andal.